DeveshPatodkar/ChatAppFrontend/README.md

-# Talk-a-Tive
+# Convo-Fi

-Talk-a-Tive is a real time chatting app, with video calling and AI chatbot features
+Convo-Fi is a real time chatting app, with video calling and AI chatbot features

 ## Submitted By